oddbird/oddleventy/content/blog/elsewhere/css-tricks/ethics.md

 - Cennydd Bowles -Future Ethics ([Book] & [Talk])
 - Mule Design -[Code of Ethics]
-- Mike Monteiro -[How Designers Destroyed the World]
+- Mike Monteiro -[How Designers Destroyed the World] and [How to Build an Atomic Bomb]
 - Brainstorm Design 2019 -[The Ethics of Design I Fortune]
 - Cathy O'Neil -[Weapons of Math Destruction]